-The topic of shipping and handling can be complicated when determining the taxability for sales tax purposes.
+Determining the sales tax treatment of shipping and handling can be complicated.
 The short answer is: the rules vary by state.

 As an ecommerce seller in the US, you likely already collect sales tax from your customers for the products and services you sell.
 But you may question: What about shipping?
 Do you need to charge sales tax on shipping as well?

 It’s crucial to learn how sales tax on shipping works to stay compliant in states where you have nexus.
-To help you navigate the complex system of sales tax on shipping, this in-depth guide is written just for you.
+This guide will help you navigate the complex system of sales tax on shipping.

 Shipping vs Handling: What’s The Difference?